Annaly Capital Management Inc. (NLY): These Numbers Show Where NYSE:NLY Stock Is Going Next

-Annaly Capital Management Inc. (NYSE: NLY) is -28.10% lower on its value in year-to-date trading and has touched a low of $15.11 and a high of $33.32 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The NLY stock was last observed hovering at around $22.49 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $19.75 for the next 12 months.
-It is also 2.22% off the consensus price target high of $23.00 offered by 13 analysts, but current levels are -21.57% lower than the price target low of $18.50 for the same period.
+Annaly Capital Management Inc. (NYSE: NLY) is 1.71% higher on its value in year-to-date trading and has touched a low of $15.11 and a high of $32.72 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The NLY stock was last observed hovering at around $21.08 in the last trading session, with the day’s gains setting it 0.36% off its average median price target of $19.75 for the next 12 months.
+It is also 6.78% off the consensus price target high of $23.00 offered by 13 analysts, but current levels are -15.89% lower than the price target low of $18.50 for the same period.

 Sponsored

-The stock witnessed a 3.88% gain in the last 1 month and extending the period to 3 months gives it a 15.93%, and is 5.19% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.52% over the week and 2.59% over the month.
+The stock witnessed a -2.01% gain in the last 1 month and extending the period to 3 months gives it a 23.36%, and is -4.67% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.57% over the week and 2.64% over the month.

 Annaly Capital Management Inc. (NLY) Analyst Forecasts

-Annaly Capital Management Inc. is expected to release its quarterly report on 02/08/2023.The EPS is expected to grow by 318.80% this year.
+Annaly Capital Management Inc. is expected to release its quarterly report on 04/26/2023.The EPS is expected to grow by 318.80% this year.

 Annaly Capital Management Inc. (NLY) Top Institutional Holders